Dan-Hill95/Localised-Dihedral-Patterns/Continuation/ReadMe.md

 *>> ExploreBifurcationDiagram('FolderName/branch.mat',idVar);*

-   where FolderName is the data folder that is created by Cont_Patch, and idVar is the column of the branch measures to be plot.
+   where FolderName is the data folder that is created by Cont_Patch, and idVar is the column of the branch measures to be plotted.
 For example, for a data folder called 'D2_Patch_pl', you would type:

 *>> ExploreBifurcationDiagram('D2_Patch_pl/branch.mat',5);*